 Margaret Carr, Professor of Education at the University of Waikato and Wendy Lee, Project Director of the Educational Leadership Project, which provides professional development for early childhood teachers in New Zealand collaborated with Brenda Souter and Linda Mitchell to write Understanding the Te Whariki Approach, Early Years Education in Practice.

 You can purchase this book on Amazon here.

 An interesting review of how services are using Te Whariki was completed by the OECD in 2012.
 It outlines curriculum strengths and weaknesses, and reports on studies tracking how educators are using the curriculum day to day.

 You can download more information on the Te Whariki and New Zealand early childhood education in general and the New Zealand government education website here.

-Te Whariki is preloaded into the Educa early childhood software platform, with and without examples.
+Te Whariki is preloaded into the Educa early childhood software platform, with different version linking at the Goals, Learning Outcomes and Examples level of the framework.
 There is also the Samoan version.

 In accordance with the New Zealand Ministry of Education’s wishes that centres create their own local version of the Te Whariki framework — called “Elaboration” — Educa makes it easy to copy a public version and edit to meet your unique situation – your children, your teachers, your community and your philosophy.